On the essential spectra of submanifolds in the hyperbolic space: Introduction

 where $\mathbf{B}_R$ is the hyperbolic ball of radius $R$ centred at a reference point $p\in\mathbf{H}^{n+1}$. \end{defin} Clearly, the definition above does not depend on a reference point $p\in\mathbf{H}^{n+1}$.
 Examples of such submanifolds are ubiquitous.
 More precisely, as we show in Section~\ref{exas}, any submanifold $\Sigma^m\subset\mathbf{H}^{n+1}$ that extends to a $C^2$-smooth submanifold with boundary $\Gamma^{m-1}\subset S^n_\infty(\mathbf H^{n+1})$ is asymptotically minimal in the sense of Definition~\ref{am}.
 Moreover, it turns out that the rate of convergence of the mean curvature to zero is related to the property of a submanifold to meet the sphere at infinity orthogonally.

-Our next aim is to show that the essential spectrum of the Laplace operator on asymptotically minimal manifolds is completely determined by the regularity hypothesis at infinity.
+Our next aim is to show that the essential spectrum of the Laplace operator on asymptotically minimal manifolds is determined by the regularity hypothesis at infinity.
 More precisely, the following statement holds. \begin{theorem} Let $\Sigma^m\subset\mathbf H^{n+1}$ be an asymptotically minimal submanifold that is regular at infinity.
-Then the essential spectrum of the Laplace operator on $\Sigma^m$ is the interval $[(m-1)^2/4,+\infty)$. \end{theorem} Note that above we do not assume that $\Sigma^m$ is complete, and by the essential spectrum we mean the essential spectrum of the Friedrichs extension of the Laplace operator defined on compactly supported smooth functions on $\Sigma^m$.
+Then the essential spectrum of the Laplace operator on $\Sigma^m$ contains the interval $[(m-1)^2/4,+\infty)$.
+Moreover, if $\Sigma^m\subset\mathbf H^{n+1}$ is a proper submanifold, possibly with boundary, then the essential spectrum coincides with the interval $[(m-1)^2/4,+\infty)$. \end{theorem} When $\Sigma^m$ is not a complete manifold, by the essential spectrum we mean the essential spectrum of the Friedrichs extension of the Laplace operator defined on compactly supported smooth functions on $\Sigma^m$.
 We refer to~\cite{BD,Ko23} for the related background material.
 As was shown in~\cite{Ko23}, the spectrum of any minimal submanifold that is regular at infinity has empty discrete part, and coincides with the interval $[(m-1)^2/4,+\infty)$.
 Thus, Theorem~\ref{t2} can be viewed as a stability statement for the essential spectrum of minimal submanifolds, strengthening general results in~\cite{DL79,Gla66} for this particular setting.
-For example, any submanifold that is $C^2$-smooth up to boundary at infinity $\Gamma^{m-1}$ and touches a $C^1$-smooth up to boundary minimal submanifold at $\Gamma^{m-1}$ satisfies the hypotheses of Theorem~\ref{t2}.
+For example, any proper submanifold that is $C^2$-smooth up to boundary at infinity $\Gamma^{m-1}$ and touches a $C^1$-smooth up to boundary minimal submanifold at $\Gamma^{m-1}$ satisfies the hypotheses of Theorem~\ref{t2}.